-A robust but decorative liner which is coated with genuine pebbles for a realistic, natural look, the Oase Stone Liner is the perfect way to cover that gap between the end of your pond and liner.
-It's suitable for use under or out of your pond water and will survive for many years.
+A robust decorative liner which is watertight and coated with real pebbles for a realistic and very natural look, the Oase Stone Liner is the perfect way to cover the gap between the edge of your pond and the surface of the water.